 Making multiples for events, swaps or sports swag is easy with this technique.
 My brother needed lots and lots of pendants to gift at Burning Man, so my daughter and I cast these for him.
 SCROLL DOWN FOR A QUICK HOW-TO VIDEO

 We used our Large Circle Molds, poured in less than 1/4" of resin, sprinkled in some Dichro-ISH Film bits and some Resin Color Film bits.
 The words were printed on our Clear Color Film and laid on top of the resin.
+If you have time, Dome Up these pieces.
 Then we drilled, added a jump ring and a silk cord, and you can feel the love.
 Hope they don't blind people in the desert sun!

 Click to watch how-to video: